Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

 - Evaluating industry benchmarks and investing in logistics to position faster, more reliable delivery as a competitive differentiator.
 This is particularly relevant given APAC’s status as a prominent manufacturing hub for premium electronic devices, enabling cost-efficient supply chains and quicker time-to-market.

 ### Augument and monitor Loyalty Program
-- With a growing share of loyalty members and an average order value (AOV) steady at around $250, the loyalty program remains worthwhile, though it should be monitored closely and subjected to regular cost–benefit analysis over the next few years.
+- With a growing share of loyalty members and an average order value (AOV) steady at around $250, the loyalty program should be continued, though it should be monitored closely and subjected to regular cost–benefit analysis over the next few years.
 - The program’s offerings should be enhanced to provide greater rewards that align with the products most valued by repeat customers.

 ### caveat